radj307/HARDCORE44/README.md

 # Getting Started

-Adding the mod mid-playthrough is relatively painless, however the same cannot be said for removing it; the level requirement removal script `REALISTICCOMBATOVERHAUL.reds` cannot be removed without issue as the level requirements of all items in your inventory/stash remain unchanged, but your ability to bypass those level requirements disappears.
+Adding the mod mid-playthrough is relatively painless, however the same cannot be said for removing it.
+The level requirement removal script `REALISTICCOMBATOVERHAUL.reds` cannot be removed without issue as the level requirements of all items in your inventory/stash remain unchanged, but your ability to bypass those level requirements disappears.
-This usually results in the player character being left unarmed, naked, and afraid - until new items are bought or scavenged from NPCs.
+_This usually results in the player character being left unarmed, naked, and afraid - until new items are bought or scavenged from NPCs._

 ## Installation